Inside an anxious mind:

 Prescription drugs addiction symptoms and effects

-Dependence starts at both mental and physical level.
+Dependence starts at both mental and physical levels.
 You crave for that clear head, for the pleasant rosy sensations across the body, which leads you to an awaiting problem, the next ‘Tolerance.’
 You pop 30 mg Oxazepam on Day 1, and within few weeks or months, you take 60mg Oxazepam for the same effect.
 With increasing dose and more craving, a vicious cycle builds, which takes you on a roller coaster ride down to hell.
 A Catch-22!!
 You can’t drop off a benzo, so you continue taking, and you are more and more hooked and awaiting a greater disaster.

+Long-term use of Benzos can be harmful.
+Mixing it with other sedatives, opiates, or alcohol could have serious side effects including coma and even death.
+This is why it is important to ask how long do benzos stay in your system so that people using the drug would be able to avoid making that deadly mistake.
 Once a person is hooked on to benzodiazepine, the withdrawal can be frustrating.
 One should not stop benzo abruptly.
 This is called as ‘Cold Turkey.’
 A gradual tapering procedure is the best option to come off the drug.
 Even with the taper, one can expect a myriad of harsh withdrawal symptoms, click here to read more on Oxazepam Withdrawal.

 Withdrawal period follows an acute phase of 4 weeks when the symptoms are most intense.
 With time, one recovers gradually through the withdrawal in few months or sometimes years.
 Life is very challenging during a withdrawal, but patience does pay off as one would ultimately recover.